eProsima/Fast-DDS-QoS-Profiles-Manager/README.md

 # Fast-DDS-QoS-Profiles-Manager

-This repository holds a set of tools for the generation of XML files containing Fast DDS profile definitions.
+eProsima's Fast DDS QoS Profiles Manager is a set of tools for the generation of XML files containing Fast DDS profile definitions.

-The set includes, under `lib/` folder, the library that generates the XML profile files, exposing APIs to configure the desired profiles.
+The set includes, under `lib/` folder, the library that generates the XML profile files, exposing API calls to configure the desired profiles.
 Under `cli/` folder, a command line interface library provides the possibility of setting simple instructions via command line to configure the desired profiles.
-Under `gui/` folder, a graphical user interface provides that, in order to graphically configure the desired profiles while whatching the changes interactively before saving the XML file.
+Under `gui/` folder, a graphical user interface allows to graphically configure the desired profiles in a simple form layout.
+The interface guides the user to complete the profile data, highlighting missing fields and displaying their default values.

 Both CLI and GUI makes use of the provided library.
 See below a simpe graphic of the interactions between each element.